Emmiechege/Emmiechege/README.md

 <img align="right" alt="Coding" width="400" src="https://github.com/Emmiechege/Emmiechege/blob/main/assets/133679989/b38e031a-55d6-41f2-9c27-f0ad77852bd0.gif">

-# Hello, there! 👋
+# Hello there! 👋 My name is Emmie,

-I'm Emmie, a multipotentialite currently immersed in the world of software engineering.
+A multipotentialite currently immersed in the world of software engineering.
 With a project management background and a profound love for art and coding, I aim to bridge the gap between technology and creativity.
 Aspiring to become a Frontend Developer, I'm driven by the desire to craft innovative and imaginative user experiences, weaving together the realms of innovation and imagination at the intersection of art and coding .

 ## 🚀 About Me